 Creativity knows no bounds; unfortunately, reality does.

 Is there an audience for it?
-It might be interesting to you, but if your concept isn’t compelling to others, then no one will watch.
+It might interest you, but if your concept isn’t compelling to others, no one will watch.

-However, merely doing it again isn’t enough; you need to find a new approach that makes an old idea interesting again.
+However, you must find a new approach that makes an old idea interesting again.

 But remember, Mafia Monkeys was our idea first!

-This process is when you shape your idea into individual sections that make up a complete story.
+This process is when you arrange your idea into distinct sections that make up a complete story.

 Screenplays generally follow the three-act structure, which goes as follows.